 Environment variable Description PA_SOURCE_API_USERNAME The username for the source version's Admin application programming interface (API).
 This should be set to Administrator.

-Environment variable Description PA_SOURCE_API_PASSWORD The basic authorization password for the Administrator in the source version's Admin API.
+PA_SOURCE_API_PASSWORD The basic authorization password for the Administrator in the source version's Admin API.

 JVM Memory options